osbuild/image-builder-frontend/README.md

 1. run `npm ci`

-2. run `npm run stage-beta`.
-This command uses a stage-beta env by default.
-Configure your environment by the `env` attribute in `dev.webpack.config.js`.
+2. run `npm run start`, select stage environment and choose beta or stable.

-3. Secondly redirect a few `stage.foo.redhat.com` to localhost, if this has not been done already.
+3. redirect `stage.foo.redhat.com` to localhost, if this has not been done already.

 ```bash
 echo "127.0.0.1 stage.foo.redhat.com" >> /etc/hosts